basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I use [Zellij](https://zellij.dev/) (a terminal multiplexer like tmux) with a custom layout for my projects:

 - **5 main tabs**: Each split into two panes—Claude Code on one side, terminal on the other
+- **Using independent copies of same repository**: Each tab is a separate Git worktree with its own environment, own environment variables, own deployment
 - **Each tab = different feature**: Using [Git worktrees]({{< ref "/post/git-worktree" >}}) to work on 6 features simultaneously
 - **Monitoring tabs**: `ccusage` for tracking Claude usage, `htop` for CPU, `nvtop` for GPU
 - **Voice-driven orchestration**: I cycle through tabs, review code while speaking, move to next